Xavier-IV/silver-ili/community/game_events.md

 Would be great to provide descriptive name, or if necessary with some description as well.

 If this is your first time contributing to open source, read the `CONTRIBUTING.md` first.
+I have no idea yet where to compile all this events, maybe a proper config/json file would make sense.
+But for now, make do with this first.

 ## Event suggestions